Your Vacation Guide to North Central Florida

 You guessed it – waters here are abundant, fresh and inviting.
 Ocean Pond inside nearby Osceola National Forest is a favorite of boaters and skiers.
 But the name doesn’t say it all.
 Florida’s largest Civil War battle was fought just east in Olustee, and a large-scale reenactment takes place inside Olustee Battlefield Historic State Park every February.
 In town, there’s more history, and a full events calendar.
 Circle Lake Isabella and the surrounding historic district to view grand 19th- and early 20th-century homes.
 Go downtown on a Friday to shop the farmers’ market and mingle with the locals at a family-friendly evening event.
 There’s antiques shopping too, and the Lake City-Columbia County Historical Museum.

 Forget the bridges of Madison County – here, it’s the trails.
 Stop and start where you wish and go as long (or as short) as you want along a 100-mile road biking loop; fishing and canoeing trails on the Aucilla, Suwannee and Withlacoochee Rivers; a back roads driving tour; or a walking tour of downtown.
-You’re likely to see the Wardlaw-Smith-Goza manse used as a hospital during the Civil War, historic cemeteries and the Ladell Brothers Outdoor Environmental Center, where a black-gum red maple swamp hides.
+You’re likely to see the Wardlaw-Smith-Goza mansion used as a hospital during the Civil War, historic cemeteries and the Ladell Brothers Outdoor Environmental Center, where a black-gum red maple swamp hides.
 O’Toole’s Herb Farm grows and sells organic, fresh-cut herbs and invites the public into its display gardens and greenhouses.
 In season, all of Madison blooms with magnolias, camellias and dogwoods, accentuating its Southern charm.

 Any antiques aficionado worth his or her weight in collectibles has made the pilgrimage to Micanopy’s shop-heavy Cholokka Boulevard.
 The street is also the site of the town’s annual Fall Harvest Festival (think music and crafts).
 The scene is also heavy on greenery, making it a pleasant spot to while away an afternoon beneath the mossy oaks.
 Shop, then drop – into bed at the Herlong Mansion Historic Inn and Gardens.
 Built in 1845 as a Cracker-style farmhouse by one of Micanopy’s original families, it was made over as a Greek Revival mansion by one of the family’s daughters in 1910.
 Paynes Prairie Preserve State Park allows you to spot bison (yes, bison!) and wild horses from a 50-foot-high observation tower.

 One pass through Perry and its “roots” in forestry are evident.
 Today, that heritage has created a new reputation for the town as a festival hub.
-Forest Capital State Museum State Park serves as the center.
+Forest Capital Museum State Park serves as the center.
 Thursday through Monday, you can tour its 1864 Cracker homestead decorated with antique furnishings.
 The museum educates visitors about the life cycles of the forest and its products, though a walk beneath the park’s mature longleaf pines and live oaks can be just as enlightening.
-Select times of the year, park grounds become festival grounds during the Annual Florida Forest Festival (complete with sawing competitions, parades, crafts and a free fish fry), the Florida State Bluegrass Festival, the Pickin’ in the Pines Bluegrass Festival and the Southern Pines Blues & BBQ Festival.
+Select times of the year, park grounds become festival grounds during the Annual Florida Forest Festival (complete with sawing competitions, parades, crafts and a free fish fry), the Florida State Bluegrass Festival, the Pickin’ in the Pines Bluegrass Festival and the Smoking in the Pines BBQ Festival.

 Feathers and shells are the hottest accessories in Steinhatchee, where birds and scallops lure so many visitors.
 Keaton Beach’s public park and an observation tower at Hagen’s Cove provide a view to wading and shore fowl, and both locations invite scalloping.
 Wade right into the shallows from their shores, or hire a guide to show you the hot spots.
 Bring your snorkel, mask, fins, mesh bag and a diver's down flag; the required recreational saltwater fishing license is inexpensive and easy to obtain.
 Back at the docks, you can even hire help to clean your collection.
 The season typicallys runs from mid-summer to early September.
-July 1 through Sept.
-10..
-Naturally, in a town just inland from the Gulf of Mexico where the Steinhatchee River flows, perfect places for North Central Florida fishing.
+Naturally, in a town just inland from the Gulf of Mexico where the Steinhatchee River flows, you'll find perfect places for North Central Florida fishing.

 Gradual hills, antebellum plantations and canopied roads lend Tallahassee its gentility.
 Drive the Miccosukee Canopy Road Greenway for a six-mile immersion before stopping at Goodwood Museum and Gardens.
 The plantation’s circa-1840 main house functions as a museum with original collections and furnishings.
 Old and new coexist downtown, where the current and former capitol buildings contrast their streamlined and domed styles.
 A cultural and historic district fans out from here.
 Take the walking tour or dally around Railroad Square Art Park, warehouses-turned-galleries, studios and shops.
 Museums and trendy restaurants offer a complement.
 Still, fall weekends are for tailgating.
 The state capital is home to Florida State and Florida A&M universities.